lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

     This script adds the partitiones by date to the input and output tables.
 The storage account name and all the required date components for the partitiones will be passed as parameters by the Hive action running in the Data Factory.

-1. These script was already uploaded to your storage during the module setup by using the manual steps or the **Setup.cmd** script.
+1. These scripts were already uploaded to your storage during the module setup by using the manual steps or the **Setup.cmd** script.
 Verify the HQL script was uploaded by using the an storage explorer tool such as **Azure Storage Explorer** to navigate to the **Scripts** folder in the **partsunlimited** container.

 	1. Open **Azure Storage Explorer**, right click on "Storage Account" tree item and select **Attach External Storage...**